-In April 2021, the EU Commission will publish a study on the judgment of the European Court of Justice (ECJ) regarding the status of Novel Genomic Techniques (NGTs) under Union law.
-This study will contain information on the status and use of biotechnological methods developed since 2001, in plants, animals, and micro-organisms for agri-food, industrial, and pharmaceutical application.
-Additionally, it will cover an overview of the risk assessment of plants developed through NGTs .
+In April 2021, the EU Commission published a study on the judgment of the European Court of Justice (ECJ) regarding the status of Novel Genomic Techniques (NGTs) under Union law.
+This study contains information on the status and use of biotechnological methods developed since 2001, in plants, animals, and micro-organisms for agri-food, industrial, and pharmaceutical application.
+Additionally, it covers an overview of the risk assessment of plants developed through NGTs .
 In 2018, the ECJ’s ruling in case C-528/16 including the status of genome-edited (GE) plants resulted in their strict regulation under the legal framework for genetically modified organisms (GMO Directive 2001/18/EC).
 Therefore, their release, placing on the market, labeling, and traceability have to follow the same regulations as transgenic plants produced with other biotechnological methods.
 As a consequence, there are currently no crops released on the European market that were developed using NGTs, such as CRISPR, TALEN, or comparable techniques .
 In contrast to this process-based approach on NGT regulation, many countries outside of the European Union (e.g. Australia, New Zealand, and Japan) decided on an evidence-based product-oriented regulation.

 As early-career researchers in the fields of biotechnology, plant biology, and breeding throughout Europe, this regulation affects not only the application of our basic research results but also hinders the validation of scientific findings under real environmental conditions by complicating field trials.
 Several scientific societies published statements as well as recommendations regarding the European legal and political frameworks around new breeding technologies and their applications [2, 3].
 As scientists from different research institutes within the European Union, we are concerned about growing discrepancies between scientific consensus and political actions.
 With our knowledge and professional education, we can and wish to contribute to a more sustainable and environmentally-friendly European agriculture as well as a secured food supply for a growing population.